stkent/amplify/README.md

 Use both built-in and custom events to create a collection of prompt timing rules.
 Tweak the provided inline prompt UI via xml or in code.

-# How It Works
+# Library Structure

 _amplify_ consists of two main components:

 - An **event-tracking engine**, responsible for tracking occurrences of significant events and evaluating rules based on these events to determine appropriate times to ask for feedback;

-- **Inline prompt UI** that guides users through the flow depicted below to determine the appropriate outlet for their feedback:
+- A custom **inline feedback prompt** that guides users through the flow depicted below to determine the appropriate outlet for their feedback:

 <br />